 In some situations, such as a conflict over noise, your best option may be to give the tenant a warning notice and try to negotiate an agreement, rather than immediately head to court.
 In others—for example, a tenant who has not paid the rent or otherwise violates your lease or the law—you’ll want the tenant out.

-Also, it’s critical that you understand the landlord-tenant laws in your area, which usually tell you exactly what you can and can’t do in a dispute with your tenant.
-And, because these laws vary from state to state, and even city to city, and because they are sometimes complicated, it’s not uncommon for landlords to get help from an experienced real estate lawyer.
+To head off disputes with tenants, it’s crucial that you understand and comply with the landlord-tenant laws in your state, and any local rules, such as rent control, which may apply to your rental property.
+State and local laws will often spell out exactly what landlords can and can’t do in a particular dispute with tenants.
+For example, nearly all states set specific rules and procedures for evicting a tenant for nonpayment of rent and prohibit landlord self-help remedies to get a tenant out.
+Because landlord-tenant laws vary from state to state, and even city to city, and because they are often complicated, it’s not uncommon for landlords to get help from an experienced landlord-tenant lawyer.

 Eviction: The Ultimate Remedy